We Welcome Active Military, Veterans, and Their Families

 The SASP uses a comprehensive, multi-office initiative to provide a combination of individual mentor meetings and intentionally curated workshops to help you learn academic, career, and personal development skills.
 You may contact them at firstname.lastname@example.org or 315-792-3179 for success coaching.

-Our mission is to provide Utica College veterans with the support and advocacy needed to successfully transition to college, engage socially, excel academically, and improve the local community veteran climate.
+Our mission is to provide Utica University veterans with the support and advocacy needed to successfully transition to college, engage socially, excel academically, and improve the local community veteran climate.

 There are no academic or financial penalties for withdrawing from courses if you are deployed.

-- You will need your official orders for military duty sent to the Utica College Registrars Office.
+- You will need your official orders for military duty sent to the Utica University Registrars Office.

 - There will be no academic penalty for withdrawing from your courses provided that you – (a) notify each of your instructors of your leave within reasonable timeframes, (b) work out arrangements with your instructors to complete assignments, and (c) mutually agree on a course completion plan.